Terminal.skills

 }

-Agent generates a complete dunning service with webhook handlers for invoice.payment_failed, configurable retry schedules, email templates for each escalation stage, and automatic subscription status management.
+The agent generates a dunning service with webhook handlers for invoice.payment_failed, configurable retry schedules, email templates for each escalation stage, and automatic subscription status management.

 Guidelines